libris/swepubanalys/README.md

 * Drop the war file into a Tomcat server and point your browser to http://[Your url goes here]

 ## Running Swepub för analys och bibliometri on Jetty
-There is a Gradle task configured to run Jetty, runWebApp.
+There is a Gradle task configured to run Jetty, _runWebApp_.
-  gradle clean build npmInstall bowerInstall webpack war runWebApp should get you going
+  `gradle clean build npmInstall bowerInstall webpack war runWebApp` should get you going

 ## Front-end documentation
 Swepub for analys and bibliometri is a client heavy web application that needs javascript to run.
 The client parts are built using vue.js.
 Please see the [Front-end documentation](src/main/resources/client/README.md) for more information.